Fall Foliage Tours and Road Trips Around Tyler

 Suggested Road Trips from Tyler to View Fall Foliage

-The days are clear and cool ... time for fall foliage in Tyler and East Texas!
+Clear blue-sky days ... time for fall foliage in Tyler!

-The fall in Tyler and surrounding East Texas areas is alive with vibrant fall foliage, and a great time to drive the back roads, and scenic byways.
+The fall in Tyler and surrounding East Texas areas is alive with vibrant fall foliage, and a great time to drive those quiet back roads and scenic byways.

 Highway 14 - from Tyler north by Tyler State Park and on to Winnsboro, and Highway 16 from Lindale to Winona is always among our fall favorites.
 But virtually any farm-to-market road, county road and state highway offer excellent drives within a few minutes of Tyler.
 Many cities and towns like Nacogdoches and Athens have foliage tours and festivals.